coinbase-samples/prime-scripts-py/README.md

 git clone https://github.com/jc-cb/prime-workshop-scripts
 ```

 The workshop itself details all dependencies you will need to install.
-However, if you are viewing this as a standalone, you may need to install the following: There are a few dependencies you'll need to install, as well as set several environmental variables.
+However, if you are viewing this as a standalone, there are a few dependencies you'll need to install, as well as set several environmental variables:

 ```
 pip install requests